-Though there are a few pieces that require annual maintenance, the bagless design and washable filters ensure that there are almost no recurrent expenditures.
+Though there are a few pieces that require annual maintenance, the bagless design, and washable filters ensure that there are almost no recurrent expenditures.

 Unfortunately, if you use the most strong suction setting, the battery can be exhausted in as little as 12 minutes.
 Fortunately, if you select the default power option, it may be extended to longer than 40 minutes.
 Overall, it’s a good alternative for pet owners who want to keep their bare floors clean.
-It’s even one of the greatest vacuum cleaners we’ve tried.
+It’s even one of the greatest vacuum cleaners I’ve tried.

 Consider the Dyson Cyclone V10 Absolute if you want a cordless vacuum that is as good at cleaning pet hair from bare floors but comes with additional attachments.
 When compared to the Shark Rocket Pet Pro with MultiFlex IZ163H, its primarily plastic construction feels less sturdy, but it comes with a larger selection of tools and brushes, including a unique 180-degree extension cleaner, a flexible crevice tool, a motorized turbo brush, and a combination upholstery tool/soft bristle brush.
 It also performs an excellent job of cleaning pet hair from a range of surfaces and comes with a reusable HEPA filter to capture allergens while you clean.

 The brush rolls for both the bare floor head and the carpet head are detachable, making it easy to remove hair wraps.
 Battery life is likewise good, with a maximum of over 60 minutes of runtime on a single charge, but this can vary in practice.
 It does, however, have a number of components that need to be cleaned on a regular basis.